 Do I need one?

 In short, Yes.
+Take a look at free spins no deposit required keep your winnings.
 Whether it’s your home, business or a property you rent, an EICR will make sure that the electrical wiring inside your property is compliant with current regulations and more importantly is safe for the inhabitants to live or work in.

 Most insurance companies won’t insure your property without an EICR, so beware when you rent your home.
 Check for a sticker on your consumer unit to when your last test has been carried out.